Alex Murdaugh is set to be sentenced today for nearly 2 dozen financial crimes – KION546

 Murdaugh was facing dozens of state charges that accused him of carrying out a variety of schemes to defraud his clients, his law firm partners and other victims of millions of dollars.

+“You lied, you cheated, you stole, you betrayed me and my family and everybody else.
+And you did it at the cost of my mom’s death,” Tony Satterfield, Gloria’s son, told Murdaugh in court Tuesday.

+“I want you to know that I forgive you.
+I will pray for you everyday that god gets ahold of your heart” he said.
+“My heart is with you, my prayers are with you, and I just wish the best for you.”

-In court on November 17, Waters recounted the details of the charges, scheme by scheme and victim by victim.
-Asked by Judge Clifton Newman if he agreed with the description of the crimes, Murdaugh responded, “I agree that I wrongly took all of that money and did all of those crimes.
+In court on November 17, asked by Judge Clifton Newman if he agreed with the description of the crimes, Murdaugh responded, “I agree that I wrongly took all of that money and did all of those crimes.
 I disagree with some of the narrative.”

 “I am guilty and I believe I would be found guilty,” he said.
 “I am glad to finally be given the opportunity to plead guilty.”